 To best understand how much you’ll pay, it’s a good idea to compare homeowners insurance quotes.
 This way, you can get the best deal by finding out what each company would charge you.
 Doing so could save you money on coverage for your house.

 Q: What’s the best type of homeowners insurance policy?

 A: The most common homeowners policy is HO-3.
 This policy protects you from all 16 perils or disasters that could damage your home.
 It also typically includes all four of the basic home coverage types:

 - Liability protection

 - Personal belongings coverage

 - Additional living expenses

 But the type of policy that offers you the most protection is HO-5.
 This is typically a good fit for those who have expensive belongings or a new home.
 It covers you from all perils as well.

 Q: Does homeowners insurance cover flood damage?

-A: In general, flood damage is not part of a homeowners insurance policy.
+A: In general, flood damage is not covered by homeowners coverage.
 This is a type of insurance that you would have to add separately.
-Depending on where you live, it might be a good idea to consider adding this to your insurance policy.
-You’ll have to assess your area’s risk for floods to decide if you need to add flood coverage to your policy.
+Depending on where you live, it might be a good idea to consider adding it.
+You’ll have to assess your area’s risk for floods to decide if you need to add flood coverage to your homeowners policy.